ParsePort/parseport.github.io/docs/architecture/sla.md

 * Downtime solely caused by the Customer’s circumstances, including errors in the Customer’s software or data transmission lines.

-* Downtime due to errors solely caused by a third party supplier not having published an error in Software used by ParsePort.
+* Downtime due to errors solely caused by a third-party supplier not having published an error in Software used by ParsePort.
 ParsePort shall document to the Customer that the error had not been published.

 * Downtime because of errors where the Customer has chosen to postpone the error correction.